rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Computer semaphores have a get() routine that acquuires the semaphore (perhaps waiting until it is free) and a dualt give() routine that returns the semaphore to the free state, perhaps signaling (waking up) a waiting process.

 Semaphores are very simple locks, indeed, they are used to implement general-purpose locks.

+---

+Which one is not a part/componetn of a general semaphore implementation?

+- [x] The semaphore is acquired through OS interruption calls
+- [ ] After usage, the owner of a semaphore may wake up the oldest process in the queue
+- [ ] After usage, the owner of a semaphore may wake up all the processes in the queue
+- [ ] Maintains a queue of processes

+Which of the following is not a property of snapshot isolation?

+- [ ] Atomicity is not preserved
+- [ ] Not serializable
+- [ ] Usually more efficient than two-phase, well-formed locking
+- [ ] May do dirty reads

+The duration of locks are usually shorter in optimistic locking than two-phase locking, true of false?

+- [x] True
+- [ ] False

+---

 ### Implementation of Exclusive mode Semaphore